You are more than your intrusive thoughts.

 Unwanted thoughts.
 Rituals that don't stop the dread.

-At Good Day Mental Health, we offer ERP and CBT therapy, psychiatric medication management, and psychological testing to confirm diagnosis when presentations are complex.
-We treat all ages.
+We offer ERP and CBT therapy, psychiatric medication management, and psychological testing to confirm the diagnosis when a presentation is complex.
+All ages.

 ERP and SSRIs together produce strong outcomes.
-The biggest barrier is delayed diagnosis — on average a decade passes before people get the right help.
+The biggest barrier is delay: on average a decade passes before people get the right help.
 Source: NIMH.

-The person with OCD does not want these thoughts.
-Their distress at the content is evidence the thoughts are alien to their values.
-This is what distinguishes OCD from OCPD.
+A person with OCD does not want these thoughts.
+Their distress at the content is evidence the thoughts are alien to their values, which is what distinguishes OCD from OCPD.

 OCD goes beyond checking and cleaning.